europeana/rd-europeana-python-api/CONTRIBUTING.md

 2. Using the GitHub Desktop Client
 3. Downloading the repo as a .zip file through our GitHub repository

-**Since we use Git and GitHub to enable distributed development the options one and two are the preffered options.** A detailed description of how to use Git is beyond the scope of this document.
+**Since we use Git and GitHub to enable distributed development the options one and two are the preferred options.** A detailed description of how to use Git is beyond the scope of this document.
 Instead you can refer to [this article](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) for a specific guide on how to `git clone` a Git repository.

 ### Create a Python virtual environment & Install PyEuropeana and its dependencies